practical-recommender-systems/moviegeek/README.md

 #### Create the database for MovieGEEK

 Use PostGreSQL’s admin tool pgadmin to create a database.
-Name it `moviegeek`, you should write down which username and password is used to create the database, as it should be inserted in the django settings.
+Name it `moviegeek`.
+Write down which username and password you usd to create the database.
+You will use that information in two steps from now when you change the Django settings.

 #### Install the Python database driver